-Peter Parycek, Ph.D., MSc, is Full Professor for E-Governance and Head of Department for E-Governance at the Danube University Krems.
-As a lawyer and graduate of the Master's program Telematics, his work is at the intersection of legal, social, and technological developments.
-His research and project priorities include e-Governance, e-Democracy and e-Government.
+Peter Parycek, PhD, MSc, is Head of the Center for E-Governance at the Danube University Krems and Chairman of the ministerial expert group “E-Democracy & E-participation” at the Austrian Federal Chancellery.
+As a lawyer and graduate of the Master's program Telematics, his work is at the intersection of legal policy, social and technological developments.
+His research and project priorities include eGovernance, eDemocracy and eGovernment.
 He is responsible for the conference series CeDEM (International Conference for e-Democracy and Open Government, www.donau-uni.ac.at/cedem) and the open access journal JeDEM (eJournal of eDemocracy and Open Government, http://www.jedem.org).

-Antonio Cordella, Ph.D., has an undergraduate degree in Political Science from the University of Bologna and a Ph.D. in Information Systems from the University of Gothenburg.
-He is lecturer in the Information Systems and Innovation Group at the Department of Management at the London School of Economics and Political Science.
-His current research focuses on ICT in the Public Sector, with specific attention to e-Government and the associated institutional changes.
+Antonio Cordella, PhD., has an undergraduate degree in Political Science from the University of Bologna and a Ph.D. in Information Systems from the University of Gothenburg.
+He is lecturer in the Information Systems and Innovation Group at the Department of Management at the at the London School of Economics and Political Science.
+His current research focuses on ICT in the Public Sector, with specific attention to e-government and the associated institutional changes.

 Department Governance & Public Administration